tobykurien/Sparkler/README.md

 as scaling becomes a problem quite quickly, and scaling is not an easy problem to solve.

-Sparkler is an attempt to bring developer-friendliness to Java web development by using Rails/Sinatra-style Java libraries/frameworks together with Xtend to provide syntactic sugar and other fun language features (like extension methods and lambdas).
+Sparkler is an attempt to bring developer-friendliness to Java web development by using Rails/Sinatra-style Java libraries/frameworks together with [Xtend] to provide syntactic sugar and other fun language features (like extension methods and lambdas).
-The result should be the best of both worlds: incredible performance with a developer-friendly framework to make Java web development fun.
+The result should be the best of both worlds: incredible performance with a developer-friendly framework.
+The idea is that Sparkler will be fun enough for use in hackathons, as a web startup prototyping tool, and a quick way to get RESTful JSON backends up.

 Tech
 -----------

-Sparkler is (currently) based on:
+Sparkler uses best-of-breed technologies and is (currently) based on:

+* [Xtend] is a flexible and expressive dialect of Java, which compiles into readable Java 5 compatible source code.
+Think: CoffeeScript for Java
 * [Spark] web framework
+* [Jetty] high-performance embedded server (supports servlets, SPDY, WebSockets)
-* [Mustache.java] for templating (with Django-style template inheritance)
+* [Mustache.java] for logic-less templating (with Django-style template inheritance)

+Planned integrations:
-* [ActiveJDBC] ORM library
+* [ActiveJDBC] ActiveRecord-style ORM library
+* [Jackson] high-performance JSON processor
+* [Carbon 5] database migrations

 Features
 ------------